NirujogiSandeep/my2-Nirujogi/README.md

 |  foot ball   | fun game                 | 12    |
 |weight lifting| enhances physical stamina| 7     |
 | volleyball   | Builds Coordination      |  6    |
+---
+# 2 quotes scientists that I like:
+_A.P.J Abdul Kalam_
+>If you want to shine like a sun, first burn like a sun.

+_Albert Einstein_
+>The important thing is not to stop questioning.